Teodora98/TeethCavityDetection_ML/README.md

 ##  Conclusion
+During the working process we faced some issues during collecting the data and quality of the images.
+Dental x-rays are considered personal data so we had a challenge to find public available images, because of that our dataset has limited resources.
+While training our model we received results with around 90% accuracy.
+With access to more data we will be able to improve the accuracy of our model.

 ## Future work
 The purpose of this model is to save the time that dentists lose in reading the dental imaging.
 With this model, with the recording itself, they will receive a ready analysis and dentists will be able to immediately focus on the teeth that need to be repaired.